Cardiac Conduction Hoedown

 (1) What do "SA" and "AV" stand for?

-(2) Why is the slow conduction through the AV node advantageous for the heart?
+(2) Why is the slowness of the conduction through the AV node advantageous for the heart?

 (3) What structures let ions pass directly from one cardiomyocyte to the next?